 Vicky’s View is an easy to access and spectacular viewpoint close to town.
 Vicky’s View is reached via the Kuskanax Mountain Road.
-A short walk through the forest is rewarded with awesome views of Nakusp, Monashee and Valhalla Ranges, as well as Upper Arrow lake.
+A short hike through the forest is rewarded with awesome views of Nakusp, Monashee and Valhalla Ranges, as well as Upper Arrow lake.

 3. Easiest to Find Old Growth Trees

 Cedar Grove Trail is a gentle half kilometer loop through a stand of majestic old growth Western Red Cedar trees.
-The walk is conveniently located just past the Nakusp Hot Springs – take a dip and a stroll all in one day.
+The hike is conveniently located just past the Nakusp Hot Springs – take a dip and a stroll all in one day.

 4. Most Impressive Trail Architecture

-Kimbol Lake Trail crosses the impressive, covered Kuskanax Creek wooden footbridge just a short walk from the trail start near Nakusp Hot Springs.
+Kimbol Lake Trail crosses the impressive, covered Kuskanax Creek wooden footbridge just a short hike from the trail start near Nakusp Hot Springs.
 The trail continues through cedar and hemlock forests along the southern slope of the Kuskanax Creek valley to the sub alpine lake.
-The easy/moderate trail is 4km each direction.
-Since this is an out and back trail, choose your distance by turning around at any time.
+The easy/moderate hike is 4 km in each direction.
+Since this is an out and back hike, choose your distance by turning around at any time.

 5. Shortest Walk after a Swim

-Box Lake Trail is an easy 1.3km loop that provides a gentle walk through a second growth cedar and hemlock forest.
+Box Lake Trail is an easy 1.3 km loop that provides a gentle hike through a second growth cedar and hemlock forest.
 Cool off with a swim at the Box Lake beach near the campsite.

 6. Best Heritage Trail

 The Galena Trail is a 13 km section of old CPR rail line that runs from Rosebery to Three Forks.
-It makes for excellent hiking and mountain biking.
+It makes for an excellent hike or mountain bike ride.
 Carpenter Creek can be crossed at the old Alamo mine site by a small cable car.
-(The cable car is currently under repair – estimated date of completion is Fall 2021)
+(The cable car is currently under repair – estimated date of completion is spring 2022)

 7. Best River Views & Swimming Spots

-Slocan Valley Rail Trail is part of the former CPR line, this trail extends over 45 km from Slocan in the north, all the way down the Slocan Valley.
+Slocan Valley Rail Trail is part of the former CPR line, this trail extends over 45 km from Slocan City in the north, all the way down the Slocan Valley.
 This is non-motorized trail is commonly used for hiking or biking with multiple trailheads for access along the way.

 8. Easiest to Access Backcountry Hike